-SCRT have recently delivered phase one of a Natural Flood Management (NFM) project above Staveley, South Cumbria.
+SCRT have completed a three phased Natural Flood Management (NFM) project on Reston Scar, above Staveley.

-The aim of the project at Reston Scar was to ‘test and trial’ new techniques to reduce flood risk for rural communities.
+The aim of the project at Reston Scar is to ‘test and trial’ new techniques to reduce flood risk for rural communities.
 Several leaky timber structures have been installed as well as undertaking drainage works to store, divert and slow flows during storm events.
+See our NFM page for more information about NFM techniques.

 Leaky dams and ‘Kerplunk’ structures